vmmc2/Zangetsu/README.md

 # Zangetsu

 ## What is it?
-A compiler for a large subset of the C programming language that targets the x86-64 architecture for Linux systems, written in C++ 20.
+A compiler for a large subset of the C programming language (specifically C17) that targets the x86-64 architecture for Linux systems, written in C++ 20.

 ## Why does this exist?
 * One of my dreams is to work as a Compiler Engineer.